Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Method

 After the sorting algorithm, we obtain a sequence of eigenvalue problems that exhibit strong correlations between consecutive problems.
 We employ the Chebyshev filtered subspace iteration~\citep{manteuffel1977tchebychev, saad2011numerical, winkelmann2019chase, berljafa2015optimized} that leverages the eigenpairs $(\Lambda^{(i-1)}, V^{(i-1)})$ of the previous problem $A^{(i-1)}$ to accelerate the iterative convergence of the subsequent problem $A^{(i)}$, thereby significantly enhancing computational performance.
 We focus on the most common scenario in eigenvalue problems where the operator is self-adjoint; in this case, the corresponding matrix \(A\) is Hermitian.

 Algorithm~\ref{alg:ChFSI} outlines the process of ChFSI for solving the $i$-th eigenvalue problem $A^{(i)}$ ($1 < i \leqslant N$) where $L$ eigenvalues need to be solved.
-The initial approximate invariant subspace $V^{(i-1)}$ and spectral distribution $\Lambda^{(i-1)}$ are derived from the eigenvectors and eigenvalues of the previous problem $A^{(i-1)}$ in the sequence.
-The parameter $m$ denotes the polynomial degree in the filter function, e.g., $m = 20$.
-For the first eigenvalue problem $A^{(1)}$ in the sequence, the initial iterative subspace $\tilde{V}_0$ and initial spectrum $\tilde{\Lambda}_0$ are randomly generated.
+The initial approximate invariant subspace $V^{(i-1)}$ and spectral distribution $\Lambda^{(i-1)}$ are derived from the eigenvectors and eigenvalues of the previous problem $A^{(i-1)}$ in the sequence. \rebuttal{ This initialization strategy, illustrated in Figure~\ref{fg_method1} (g), acts as a ``warm start'', where a high-quality initial subspace significantly reduces the computational cost of subsequent iterations.
+The parameter $m$ denotes the polynomial degree in the filter function, e.g., $m=20$.
+As depicted in Figure~\ref{fg_method1} (f), the Chebyshev filter modifies the operator's spectrum to amplify the target region, effectively transforming the problem into an equivalent one that is easier to solve. } For the first eigenvalue problem $A^{(1)}$ in the sequence, the initial iterative subspace $\tilde{V}_0$ and initial spectrum $\tilde{\Lambda}_0$ are randomly generated.

 In \texttt{line 3}, the Chebyshev filter is applied using the vector form of Chebyshev polynomials; details can be found in the preliminaries Section~\ref{pr:cheb}.
 After the Chebyshev filtering step, the vector block $\tilde{V}_0$ spanning the invariant subspace may become linearly dependent.
 To prevent this, orthonormalization is performed (\texttt{line 4}) using QR decomposition based on Householder reflectors. \texttt{Line 5} computes the Rayleigh quotient of $A^{(i)}$ using the orthonormalized $\tilde{V}_0$, projecting the eigenvalue problem onto a subspace that approximates the desired eigenspace.
 In \texttt{line 6}, the reduced eigenvalue problem is diagonalized, and the computed eigenvectors are projected back to the original problem.
 At the end of the Rayleigh-Ritz step, relative residuals of the computed eigenvectors are calculated; converged eigenpairs are locked, and non-converged vectors are set to be filtered again (\texttt{line 7}).